Monday, April 8, 2013

 These conditions are now being imported into the north.
 (See commentary below, “A Snake Slithers Up the Mississippi”) See Indiana, Michigan and Wisconsin as the new ‘right to work for peanuts’ states.
 Now that the Republican Party has made the South their home base, they have become the full-fledged party of the New Confederacy.
 The “northern” party – the Democrats – has basically collaborated with them for years on the labor issue.
 Which is why we need a very large fifth column in the south.
 This book helps undermine one of the key myths used to bind white southern workers to their overlords who try to enforce southern ‘patriotism’ and regionalism.

 However, it is also a book that talks about ‘guerilla warfare behind Confederate lines” which also means talking about Confederate guerillas in Kentucky, Tennessee and other states.
-This part, of course, is not news.
 The book attempts to look at the situation from the local or town angle, to see what it means when guerilla warfare and violence break out among civilians.
 And its not pretty.
 Your ‘neighbor’ could become a bloody enemy.

 Here is the 'news':